dhrubb2101/ProfessionalChai-Backend/Readme.md

 //whatever files related to node js we will put in gitignore file
 //any other files that you don't want to push to the git repository, you can put them in the gitignore file

+//in js we import files either using module or common js
+//in common js we use require and in module we use import

+//Explanation of "dev": "nodemon src/index.js"
+This line is typically part of the scripts section in a project's package.json file.

+It defines a shortcut to run the nodemon tool to execute the file src/index.js during development.

+Example in package.json:
+{
+"scripts": {
+"dev": "nodemon src/index.js"
+}
+}

+//What is nodemon?
+nodemon is a development utility for Node.js that automatically restarts the application when it detects changes in the source files.
+It improves developer productivity by removing the need to manually restart the Node.js server.

+How to Use nodemon
+Install nodemon as a dev dependency:

+npm install nodemon --save-dev
+Run the script:

+npm run dev
+Behavior:

+The server (src/index.js) will start.

+When you make changes to any file in the project, nodemon will detect it and restart the server automatically.

+//Benefits of nodemon
+Automatic Restart: Restarts the server on file changes.

+Efficiency: No need for manual restarts during development.

+Customization: Supports configuration for watching specific file types or directories.

+---//When you run the command "dev": "nodemon src/index.js" using npm run dev, here's what happens with index.js:

+-Start the Application:

+nodemon starts the Node.js application by running the src/index.js file.

+This file typically contains your server setup (e.g., Express app initialization).

+Watch for Changes:

+nodemon continuously monitors all files in your project directory (by default) for changes.

+If you modify and save any file (e.g., index.js, routes.js, or a .env file), nodemon detects the change.

+Restart the Application:

+When a change is detected, nodemon stops the current application process and restarts it with the updated code.

+You don't need to manually stop and restart your application.

+Why Use It with index.js?
+The index.js file is often the entry point for a Node.js app.
+It might:

+Initialize an Express server.

+Connect to a database.

+Define API routes.

+Using nodemon ensures that any changes you make to this file (or related files) are immediately reflected in the running app without manual intervention.